A short walk from Happy Valley

-Leave the car park and turn left down the lane going down Happy Valley.
+To start this Snowdonia walk, leave the car park and turn left down the lane going down Happy Valley.
 Turn left at the first opportunity past a cedar wood bungalow and on past stone farm buildings.
 Cross a stile and over a field and bridge over the Afon Dyffryn-gwyn.
 Turn right up the track and follow it through and along the edge of woods and over open down land to a track junction.
 From here to the right are views over Cardigan Bay to the Llyn Peninsula and down the western end of Happy Valley.
 And as you turn left to follow the track rising gently over the downs there opens up a succession of views looking east up Happy Valley.
 There is one gate to go through before the track reaches a lane - very quiet since it serves one solitary house.
 Turn left along the lane.

 The views of the Happy Valley continue on the left and, as one approaches the house, views across the Dyfi estuary start to appear on the right.
 Somewhat before the house the tarmac finishes and the route continues, ignoring footpaths left and right, on past the house and now definitely an ancient trackway.
 From here one can see right across the estuary to the sand dunes of the Ynyslas Nature Reserve and the marshes providing a wild life sanctuary behind Borth.